 If you are coming in winter, chances are the roads will be clear depending on which highway you are traveling on.
 There four entrances to Yosemite.
 Tioga Pass or Hwy 120E is generally closed October-May, all other entrances remain open.
-Occasionally, an incoming storm may make change the road conditions so that tire chains may be required for your vehicle.
-Because of this the park service generally recommends that tire chains be carried in your vehicle during the winter months.
-However, most rental companies do not allow cars to be used with tire chains.
+View our Road Conditions page for more information on gateways to Yosemite and winter travel.

 The Yosemite Area Regional Transportation System (YARTS) has been operating in the Yosemite region since 2000 and has provided an alternative to driving to over one million riders during that time.